 First I prepped all my ingredients: chopped my peppers, onions, snap peas, green onions and pineapple.
 Mixed up my sweet and tangy sauce.

 ⏱Timeout for a quick commercial announcement: This sauce is so delicious you’re gonna want to put it on everything.
 I can’t blame you cause’ I’m over here eating it by the spoonful.
 Seriously, the perfect balance of sweet and sour with a tiny hint of spice (commercial break over).🎬

 I baked the popcorn shrimp at 425 degrees for 15 minutes.
 Meanwhile, I cooked some rice and sautéed my veggies in a little vegetable oil.

 Next, I tossed the veggies and pineapple with the rest of the sauce and then assembled this tasty creation.
 With a final drizzle of the sauce over the shrimp and some green onions for garnish.

-Rice, sweet and tangy veggies, pineapple and popcorn shrimp = a tasty, family-friendly, easy weeknight seafood dinner! #ReallyWinning!!🎖🏆
+Rice, sweet and tangy veggies, pineapple and popcorn shrimp = add this to the list of tasty, family-friendly, easy weeknight dinners! #ReallyWinning!!🎖🏆

 A tangy sweet sauce, pineapple, peppers, onions & snap peas over light, fluffy rice.
 Another easy weeknight meal!